cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

   </div>
 </div>

-For round or approximate numbers, write out the word “million.”
+For round or approximate numbers, write out the word **million**.
 Use up to one decimal point.
 Do not add **.0** to the end of a number.
 This is extra text that does not increase understanding.
 Just use the whole number.

 <div class="blockquote-container">
   <div class="blockquote-body">